briandgomez/Study/Security+/General Security Concepts.md

 - Keys can be sent to others either out-of-band or in band
     - Out-of-band exchanges involve sending keys not within your network (i.e. telephone, courier, in-person, etc.)
     - In-band exchanges involve sending keys within your network (i.e. asymmetric encryption to deliver symmetric keys)
-        <u>Process of sharing a symmetric session key using asymmetric encryption</u>
+        - Process of sharing a symmetric session key using asymmetric encryption
             1. Client encrypts a random key (symmetric) with a server's public key
             2. The server decrypts this shared key and uses it to encrypt data (this is the session key)
     - Session keys are temporary and should be unpredictable